 If you’re getting too many rejections when appealing, you can change your location and appeal again and again so that different members of the Instagram staff will see your appeal.

 Using the VPN you can set your location to the USA or other Western European countries.
 This could help get your appeal through.

 Whether Instagram will restore your disabled account or not will mostly depend on the reason given for the ban.

 I’ve seen accounts reenabled a few hours after the appeal and I’ve also seen others take weeks, sometimes months to recover.

 There are two ways to recover your disabled Instagram account:

 - Using an automated system

 This process involves manually filling up the right forms and then sitting and waiting after hitting send.
-I personally used to do this a lot when I ran hundreds of Instagram accounts on my automation tool.

 It can be exhausting and frustrating when you’re having to send appeals every day, but it’s worth doing it if you’ve lost a valuable Instagram account.